We discuss 9 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 2. The market will see more voice enabling

 There are over 100+ million Alexa-enabled devices on the market right now.
 The market is expected to further grow by 1000% percent.
-20% of all mobile queries on Google are now voice enabled.
-By 2020, that number is expected to jump to over half of all mobile queries.
+27% of all mobile queries on Google are now voice enabled.
+For 2021 and beyond, that number is expected to jump to over half of all mobile queries.

 While Amazon’s Echo’s and Google Home’s are classified under “virtual assistant”, expect a push towards a middle ground this year.

 Imagine a world where you’re in a cab on your way home.
 Simply text Alexa to turn up your central heating to prepare for you.
 Once you’re at home, you can say, “Hey Alexa, turn the temperature up by 2°C.”

 Expect the functionality of chatbots to increase drastically.
 I fully anticipate the little icons on the bottom right of your screen to feature full voice functionality.